Chemical Biology Consortium Sweden (CBCS), an integrated part of SciLifeLab, today announced a new research collaboration with AstraZeneca.

 Representatives from AstraZeneca and CBCS will form screening program management teams to oversee the planning and implementation of the selected research ventures.

-Chemical Biology Consortium Sweden (CBCS) was established in 2010 as a nation-wide infrastructure for chemical biology research consisting of two facilities, one at Karolinska Intitutet and the other at Umeå University.
+Chemical Biology Consortium Sweden (CBCS) was established in 2010 as a nation-wide infrastructure for chemical biology research consisting of two units, one at Karolinska Intitutet and the other at Umeå University.
 In 2012 CBCS became an integrated platform at SciLifeLab.
-CBCS facilities comprise compound handling labs (hosting the SciLifeLab compound collection of ca 200,000 molecules), screening labs (microtiter format liquid handling robotics and a wide range of plate readers), and chemistry labs (equipment and instrumentation for organic chemistry synthesis and analysis).
+CBCS units comprise compound handling labs (hosting the SciLifeLab compound collection of ca 200,000 molecules), screening labs (microtiter format liquid handling robotics and a wide range of plate readers), and chemistry labs (equipment and instrumentation for organic chemistry synthesis and analysis).
 The mission of CBCS is to provide a state-of-the-art platform and expertise for the generation of high-quality bioactive chemical tools (small organic molecules) for applications within life science research in general and with the ultimate goal to explore complex biology.

 For more information please contact:

 Anna-Lena Gustavsson, Director at Chemical Biology Consortium Sweden, Karolinska Institutet, SciLifeLab, +46 70 396 5178